-Best vacuum cleaners – the best vacuum cleaners for a spotless home
+Best vacuum cleaners – upright and cylinder models, updated for 2019

 Ideal Home’s rating: 4 out of 5 stars

-3. Vax Air Lift Steerable Advance – best vacuum cleaner for cleaning up stairs
+5. Vax Air Lift Steerable Advance – best vacuum cleaner for cleaning stairs

 The Air Lift Steerable Advance has an unusual party trick: the middle pops out and works independently, a bit like some cordless vacuum cleaners.
 As an upright vacuum cleaner, the multi-cyclonic Vax picks up dust well but it’s a bit annoying to use.
 There are three control buttons at the top of the body and it’s not easy to spot which is for power.
 Even reclining the machine to begin cleaning is a pain: you must put your foot in a particular place.